WiresharkIO/TinyML_4_Good/Proximity_activity_recognition/README.md

 1. minimum Redundancy - Maximum Relevance(mRMR) - https://github.com/smazzanti/mrmr

-2. SHAP(SHapley Additive exPlanations) explain the impact of different features on the output of the model.
+2. SHAP(SHapley Additive exPlanations) - explains the impact of different features on the output of the model.
 Its values show how much each feature contributes to the model's decision, providing insight into feature importance.
 <img width="600" alt="image" src="https://github.com/user-attachments/assets/3e2300ad-b6dd-47e1-b41a-43cdceac1805">